robertduplock/scifibooks.club/content/en/reviews/star-trek-typhon-pact-3-rough-beasts-of-empire-book-review.md

 <!--more-->

 Before I get into the details of this review, I'm going to get the obvious stuff out of the way first: the Benjamin Sisko storyline sucks, while the Spock storyline is pretty good.
-If you've read the book or read other reviews, there is a general consensus that _Rough Beasts of Empire_ is about 50% of a good book.
+In other words, _Rough Beasts of Empire_ is about 50% of a good book.

 Okay, now that I've got that out of the way — I will also point out that, despite this book being #3 in the Typhon Pact series, it is chronologically the first.
 So now it makes a lot of sense why people recommend reading this one before [_Typhon Pact #1 Zero Sum Game_](https://scifibooks.club/reviews/typhon-pact-1-zero-sum-game-book-review/) and [_Typhon Pact #2 Seize The Fire_](https://scifibooks.club/reviews/typhon-pact-2-seize-the-fire-book-review/)_._